Faculty COVID-19 Resources

-The revised Fall 2020 academic calendar is located on the Academic Calendar webpage: https://www.apsu.edu/registrar/acadcal and reflects the following changes:
+The revised Spring 2021 academic calendar is located on the Academic Calendar webpage: https://www.apsu.edu/registrar/acadcal and reflects the following changes:

-- Study Day has been changed to November 30
+- Study Day (April 29) has not changed

-These changes do not apply to the Fall I or Fall II terms at Austin Peay’s Fort Campbell Center.
+These changes do not apply to the Spring I or Spring II terms at Austin Peay’s Fort Campbell Center.

-Since there is no final exam schedule, how do faculty know when to schedule their final exams?
+Will there be a spring final exam schedule, so that faculty know when to schedule their final exams?

 Do faculty need to prepare courses ready to deliver online delivery, even if the course